blackholll/self-hosted-evaluation/README.md

 This project aims to fill that gap.
 We go beyond listing software to provide **in-depth, side-by-side evaluations** that consider what matters most in a self-hosted environment: deployment complexity, resource consumption, security posture, and long-term maintainability.

+By leveraging GitHub's version control, we also **preserve the historical record of evaluations**, making it easy to track how software evolves across different versions and how our assessments change over time.

 ## 🧪 Our Methodology: Not Just an Opinion

 Every review is based on a transparent and repeatable framework, focusing on practicalities: